-- Meaningful/Sdrawkcab Name: "D'Leh" is "Held" backwards; "Held" means "Hero" in German/Dutch.
-And apparently the woman is named Evolet.
+- Meaningful Name: "D'Leh" is "Held" spelled backwards; "held" means "Hero" in German and Dutch.
+Likewise, the woman is named Evolet.
 Telove.
 The love.
 Dang, they named her after her role.

-- Medieval Prehistory: Mammoths, saber-toothed cats and terror birds along with a horse-riding, pyramid-building culture.
+- Medieval Prehistory: Mammoths, saber-toothed cats and terror birds along with a horse-riding, sword-wielding, pyramid-building culture.

 - Mighty Whitey: The quasi-African tribesmen living in the desert have a prophecy that "one day the one will come who will free our people".
 And that one is D'Leh.
 Obviously, they just can't do it themselves.

-- Misplaced Wildlife: Wooly mammoths helped build the pyramids.
+- Woolly mammoths helped build the pyramids.
 Never mind that they're woolly mammoths and thus should be somewhere cold.
 Which Egypt isn't.
 To be fair, the implication seems to be that the mammoths were captured and brought there for use as labor just like the human slaves, not that they're actually native to the desert.

-- Also, the Sabre Tooth in Africa.
-Sure, some species of Sabre-Toothed Cats did live in Africa, however the species featured in the film is clearly a Smilodon, which only ranged from North and South America.
+- The sabre-tooth in Africa.
+Sure, some species of sabre-toothed cats did live in Africa, however the species featured in the film is clearly a Smilodon, which only ranged from North and South America.

 - Assuming that Word of God is correct and this takes place in South America, everything is misplaced.
 Even the terror birds (the last known to date are from Florida; some possible fossils come from the late Pleistocene of Paraguay, but it's not entirely certain).